-First term freshmen are not eligible to pledge a fraternity.
-A student must either be a transfer student, or have been in residence at least one term and have established a point average before he may pledge a fraternity.
-To be eligible for pledging, a student must have an all-university C average.
+To be eligible to pledge a fraternity a student must either be a transfer student, or have been in residence at least one term and have established an all-university C average.
 However, to become an active member of the fraternity he must have a 2.2 all-university average and a 2.2 average during the term in which he served his pledgeship.
 This rule may be waived in the case of a student who has a 2.0 all-university average and a 2.5 average the term he pledges.